Fundamentals of International Nuclear Law (FINL) 2021

 • international trade in nuclear materials and equipment.

-Selected participants are expected to attend the entire programme and will receive a certificate of participation at the conclusion of the FINL.
+Selected participants were expected to attend the entire programme and received a certificate of participation at the conclusion of the FINL.

 Programme

-Lectures will be delivered by renowned specialists in nuclear law from international organisations, governments and private industry.
+Lectures were delivered by renowned specialists in nuclear law from international organisations, governments and private industry.

 Day 1